masamerc/Masamerc/README.md

-## Greetings 👍
+## Greetings
-Professionally a Data Engineer but I like to work on anything that's cool we can achieve with Software Engineering as a hobbyist.
+Professionally a Data Engineer
 ---
 ## Tools of Choice
 - Python